Table of contents

 Just remember that an internal communication strategy isn’t a mere list of tactics.
 Instead, the tactics are an integral part of the overall plan and need to reflect what you plan to do in order to achieve your business goals.

-Your internal communication strategy can help in so many ways, such as helping employees with new procedures, addressing important company issues, sensitive employee topics, a campaign to reduce accidents, boosting productivity and more.
-Whatever it is you need to achieve, use the following seven metrics to develop your strategy.
+Your internal communication strategy can help in so many ways, such as helping employees with new procedures, addressing important company issues, sensitive employee topics, a campaign to reduce accidents, boosting productivity, and more.
+Whatever it is you need to achieve, use the following metrics to develop your strategy.

 - What are high and low value activities?